Full Inclusion, True Equality, Greater Justice

 Educational Impact

-We provide pioneering Christian education on justice and human rights designed specifically for U.S. church communities.
+We provide Christian education on justice and human rights designed specifically for churches, seminaries, and other faith communities.
 It’s the first of its kind in the United States.

 Human Rights & Faith Insights